Search The Nudge

 Coal Office

-From the outside, the Coal Office is a brooding presence, all Victorian brickwork and big windows.
-Inside, it’s been transformed into a shrine to design.
+Set in a repurposed Victorian canal building, Coal Office is a shrine to design.
 Specifically Tom Dixon’s extravagant, contemporary creations, which are displayed in all their gorgeous weirdness throughout the space.
-Above the design HQ on the ground floor is where you’ll find Coal Office, where Chef Assaf Granit (The Palomar, The Barbary) is at the helm serving Middle Eastern flavours in unconventional combinations.
-Start with a Tea Kar Highball cocktail, order some small plates – the Hatzil Til roasted aubergine is a must – then try the Octopus Al Lachuh.
+Above the design HQ on the ground floor is where you’ll find the restaurant, where Chef Assaf Granit is at the helm serving Middle Eastern flavours in unconventional combinations.
+Start with a Babylonia Paloma cocktail, order some small plates – the Ashkenazim Done It Better (involving hot smoked trout with beetroot), and the larger Shishlik Tamnon octopus will do you nicely.
 Whatever you do, don’t skimp on the bread, ideal for gliding through saucy remains.

 Details: 2 Bagley Walk, Coal Drops Yard, N1C 4PQBook here